pokepetter/pyweek_30_castaway/README.txt

 How to run on Windows:

-Extract the zip file and double click run.bat.
+Extract the zip file and double click castaway.bat.
 If doesn't work, you can open log.txt to see of there are any errors or try the alternative method below.

 How to run on Linux by running the non-packaged version:
+Requires Python 3.7 or higher and ursina.

 1) Install the most recent version of ursina with "pip install https://github.com/pokepetter/ursina/archive/master.zip"
 2) Clone or download the game's repo with "git clone https://github.com/pokepetter/pyweek_28_castaway.git --depth=1"